prebid/prebid.github.io/prebid-mobile/modules/rendering/android-sdk-integration-gam.md

 #### Step 3: Load the Ad
 {:.no_toc}

-Call the `loadAd()` method to start the In-App Bidding flow.
+Call the `loadAd()` method to make a bid request.
 The ad unit will load an ad and will wait for explicit instructions to display the Rewarded Ad.

 #### Step 4: Display the Ad when it is ready
 {:.no_toc}